2016 Repeat? Trump Revives Clinton Playbook to Battle Biden

 And it was Trump’s push for Ukraine to find politically damaging dirt on the Bidens that led to the president’s impeachment.

 But the storyline won’t go away.
-Trump’s allies in the Senate will hold hearings into the younger Biden’s work overseas to portray the former vice president as a longtime Washington insider whose family benefited from his stature.
+Trump’s Senate allies will hold hearings into the younger Biden’s work overseas to portray the former vice president as a longtime Washington insider whose family benefited from his stature.

 “From his involvement in the unmasking of General Flynn to his son Hunter Biden repeatedly landing lucrative foreign business deals while his father was vice president, Joe Biden embodies the D.C. swamp,” said Trump campaign spokeswoman Sarah Matthews.